groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/05_Assert.md

 ```

 # Handling failed assertions
-For the purposes of our tutorial scripts, using asserts is a handy way to demonstrate a result or a problem.
+For the purposes of our tutorial scripts, using asserts is a handy way to demonstrate a result for a problem.
 However, it's not good practice to have a program suddenly just quit when an assertion fails.
 When you start writing large programs, your code should aim to "fail gracefully" unless it's really in a position where bailing out is the only option.

-Groovy (unlike Java) does not provide a mechanism for turning off assertions but the error raised by a failed assertion can be caught within a `try-catch` and handled in a meaningful manner.
-This will be discussed later.
+Groovy (unlike Java) does not provide a mechanism for turning off assertions so be careful about where you use the `assert` statement in larger systems.
+Remember that a failed `assert` raises an `Error` (which signals a critical problem) rather than an `Exception` (from which a program is more likely to recover).
+Arguably, in running (production) systems, assertions are best suited to dark places in code that should never be reached - they flag when the extremely unlikely condition has happened.

+The error raised by a failed assertion can be caught within a `try-catch` and handled but this isn't how errors are usually treated (we normally just let them happen).
 The following example illustrates a class handling a failed assertion by logging the problem - don't be concerned if you don't follow the code as it utilises a number of concepts not yet visited:

 ```groovy
 import groovy.util.logging.*